 The following are some proper steps that you may undertake to winterize your mobile home.
 They will help you keep your house warm, keep your heating bills down and ensure your home is protected from severely cold weather.

-It is advisable for mobile home owners to utilize the tips above at the beginning of November or the end of October, especially for those who live in western hemisphere that includes the United States and Canada.
+It is advisable for manufactured home owners to utilize the tips above at the beginning of November or the end of October, especially for those who live in western hemisphere that includes the United States and Canada.
 Nevertheless, the preparation period is determined by the weather in your region.
-Make sure you get your mobile home weather-proofed before the cold weather moves in.
-Keep the above tips in mind for they will help you eliminate expensive repairs; make your home safer and more energy efficient when the winter sets in.
+Make sure you get your residence weather-proofed before the cold weather moves in.
+Keep the above tips in mind for they will help you eliminate expensive repairs.